wez/wezterm/docs/config/lua/keyassignment/Nop.md

 Causes the key press to have no effect; it behaves as though those keys were not pressed.

+If instead of this you want the key presses to pass through to the terminal, look at [DisableDefaultAssignment](DisableDefaultAssignment.md).

 ```lua
 return {
   keys = {